THYROID Panel (TSH + Free T3 + Free T4)

 Thyroid Panel (TSH + Free T3 + Free T4): Complete Guide

-Thyroid hormones regulate our body's metabolism and influence virtually every organ system in the body.
-They tell organs how fast or slow they should work.
-Thyroid hormones also regulate the levels of thyroid hormone consumption of oxygen and production of heat.
-Thyroid problems, such as an overactive thyroid (hyperthyroidism) or underactive thyroid, can severely affect metabolism.
-This panel includes comprehensive testing of the thyroid stimulating hormone (TSH) in addition to free thyroxine (T4) and free triiodothyronine (T3).
-When the thyroid gland does not produce enough hormone, the body uses energy at a slower pace than it should.
-This condition, underactive thyroid, is called hypothyroidism.
-Panel includes:
+Thyroid hormones help control our metabolism.
+They influence nearly every organ in our body.
+These hormones tell the organs how fast or slow to work.
+They also help manage oxygen usage and how we produce heat.
+Issues with the thyroid, such as overactive thyroid (hyperthyroidism) or underactive thyroid (hypothyroidism), can greatly change how our metabolism works.
+This panel checks the thyroid stimulating hormone (TSH) and also looks at free thyroxine (T4) and free triiodothyronine (T3).
+When the thyroid gland does not produce enough hormones, the body uses energy at a slower rate.
+This condition is called hypothyroidism.
+The panel includes:

 • TSH